usdot-jpo-ode/jpo-ode/docs/dockerhub.md

 - DOCKER_SHARED_VOLUME

 ## Direct Dependencies
-The ODE will fail to start up if the following containers are not already present:
+The ODE will fail to start up if the following containers/services are not already present:
-- Kafka
+- Kafka or Confluent & related requirements
-- Zookeeper (relied on by Kafka)
+- Zookeeper (relied on by Kafka when run locally)

 ## Indirect Dependencies
 Some functionality will be unreachable without the participation of the following programs (except by directly pushing to kafka topics):